ThomasYJK555/Zhanglab_NAFLD_study/README.md

 Bioinformatic workflows of NAFLD study
+The NAFLD study was performed on mice models, the critical role of gut microbiome in OCA treatment was studied with shotgun metagenomics and targeted metabolomics.
 1. Quality control for raw data
 Quality control by fastQC (0.11.8) and Trimmomatic (v 0.32) conda create --name myenv FastQC=0.11.8 Trimmomatic=0.32